Tinkerforge/doc/en/source/Hardware/Bricks/Servo_Brick.rst

 -------------------

-Typically you control a RC servo by a PWM signal with a period of 20ms and an on-time of 1ms - 2ms depending on the position you want to achieve.
+Typically you control a RC servo by a PWM signal with a period of 20ms and an on-time of 1ms to 2ms depending on the position you want to achieve.
 However, some servos do not work properly with these standard settings.
 Therefore we provide a fully configurable PWM.